wryandginger/headless-HERE-TTN/README.md

 - [ttnhere.sh](https://github.com/wryandginger/headless-HERE-TTN/blob/main/ttnhere.sh)  - A bash script that first runs the TTN and then the HERE python files, takes a break and then restarts in an endless loop.

-# How To Install and Run
+# How To Install and Run:
 1. Download the contents of this repo to the home directory of your linux install
 2. Edit ttn.py and/or here.py for your desired frequency and timezone.
 (This is automatically configured for Seattle, WA)
    - ttn.py requires tuning to an iHeartRadio station (95.7 MHz or 106.1 MHz in Seattle)